MSc Data Analytics

 There are also options to study modules on parallel computing (including GPUs and CUDA) and computer security.
 You will have the opportunity to put these techniques into practise with the data analytics project in which you can explore a problem of your own choosing in depth.
 Projects are carried out in collaboration with providers of data (either internal or external) and completed over the summer.

 The MSc Data Analytics consists of taught and research components.
 The taught component consists of two 15 week semesters from late September until the following June.
 A research project is then carried out over the summer until mid-September.
-Part time study is an option for students who do not require a visa to study in the UK.

 Be in demand

 McKinsey & Company have projected a global demand for 1.5 million new data scientists.
 Data from IT Jobs Watch shows a strong demand within the UK, with average salary of £37,500.